 4 minutes to read

-Are coupon codes part of your business?
+Are coupon codes an integral part of your promotion marketing?
 If not, it’s time to get serious about your coupon strategy.

 Coupons are a great way to boost customer acquisition, enhance retention or reactivate customers that haven’t been active for a while, but launching a successful coupon campaign can be tricky.